areed1192/sigma_coding_youtube/README.md

 * **Data Science** Make smarter algorithms that leverage different models.

-To learn more about configuration, usage and features of The Lounge, take a look at [the website](https://thelounge.chat).
-The Lounge is the official and community-managed fork of [Shout](https://github.com/erming/shout), by [Mattias Erming](https://github.com/erming).
+To learn more about Sigma Coding check out my [website](https://www.sigma-coding.com/).
+This repository is managed by [Alex Reed](https://www.linkedin.com/in/alex-reed/) if you have any questions please reach out.